sameemqureshi/Flight-Ticket-Price-Prediction/README.md

 ## Future Scope

 * Use multiple Algorithms
-* Optimize Flask app.py
+* Optimize Flask code app.py
-* Front-End
+* Front-End can be made more attractive